fortellerq/playground/README.md

 !!!
 Be cautious when specifying target directory !!!

+## backup_openwrt.sh
+Quick and dirty script for making OpenWRT router backups.
+Meant to be part of cron.
+First it uses ssh remotely to perform backup and then scp to copy backup to target location on local machine.

 ## e1000e_fix.sh
 Fixes Intel Gigabit NIC random shutdowns when under load.
 You need to specify adapter name in the argument.